 - 1. Biological Conservation Objective.
-Ensure the long-term reproductive viability of fish populations, by: (a) preventing unregulated fishing and overfishing, and rebuilding depleted stocks by adopting conservative harvest levels using adaptive management to develop harvest limits; (b) adopting procedures to adjust acceptable biological catch levels as necessary to account for uncertainty and ecosystem factors; (c) protecting the integrity of the food web by accounting for, and controlling, bycatch mortality for target, prohibited species catch, ecosystem component species, and non-commercial species; (d) avoiding impacts to seabirds and marine mammals; (e) incorporating ecosystem-based considerations into fishery management decisions, as appropriate; and (f) providing for an orderly process, based on best available science, to provide for the sustainable management and authorization of any future commercial fishing in the Arctic Management Area. - 2.
+Ensure the long-term reproductive viability of fish populations by (a) preventing unregulated fishing and overfishing, and rebuilding depleted stocks by adopting conservative harvest levels using adaptive management to develop harvest limits; (b) adopting procedures to adjust acceptable biological catch levels as necessary to account for uncertainty and ecosystem factors; (c) protecting the integrity of the food web by accounting for, and controlling, bycatch mortality for target, prohibited species catch, ecosystem component species, and non-commercial species; (d) avoiding or minimizing impacts to seabirds and marine mammals; (e) incorporating ecosystem-based considerations into fishery management decisions, as appropriate; and (f) providing for an orderly process, based on best available science, for the sustainable management and authorization of any future commercial fishing in the Arctic Management Area. - 2.
 Economic and Social Objective.
-Maximize economic and social benefits to the nation over time by: (a) promoting conservation while providing for optimum yield in terms of the greatest overall benefit to the nation with particular reference to food production, and sustainable opportunities for recreational, subsistence, and commercial fishing participants and fishing communities; (b) promoting management measures that, while meeting conservation objectives, are also designed to avoid significant disruption of existing social and economic structures; (c) promoting fair and equitable allocation of identified available resources in a manner such that no particular sector, group or entity acquires an excessive share of the privileges; and (d) promoting increased safety at sea. - 3.
+Maximize economic and social benefits to the nation over time by (a) promoting conservation while providing for optimum yield in terms of the greatest overall benefit to the nation with particular reference to food production, and sustainable opportunities for recreational, subsistence, and commercial fishing participants and fishing communities; (b) promoting management measures that, while meeting conservation objectives, are also designed to avoid significant disruption of existing social and economic structures; (c) promoting fair and equitable allocation of identified available resources in a manner such that no particular sector, group or entity acquires an excessive share of the privileges; and (d) promoting increased safety at sea. - 3.
 Gear Conflict Objective.
 Minimize gear conflict among fisheries. - 4.
 Habitat Objective.
 Preserve the quality and extent of suitable habitat by reducing or avoiding impacts to habitat where practicable. - 5.
 Vessel Safety Objective.
-Include vessel safety considerations in the development of fisheries management measures, including temporary adjustments to the fishery to allow access, after consultation with the U. S. Coast Guard and fishery participants, for vessels that are otherwise excluded because of weather or ocean conditions causing safety concerns while ensuring no adverse effect on conservation in other fisheries or discrimination among fishery participants. - 6.
+Include vessel safety considerations in the development of fisheries management measures, including temporary adjustments to the fishery to allow access, after consultation with the U.S. Coast Guard and fishery participants, for vessels that are otherwise excluded because of weather or ocean conditions causing safety concerns while ensuring no adverse effect on conservation in other fisheries or discrimination among fishery participants. - 6.
 Due Process Objective.
-Ensure that access to the regulatory process and opportunity for redress are available to interested parties. - 7.
+Ensure that interested parties have access to the regulatory process and are provided an opportunity for redress. - 7.
 Research and Management Objective.
-Provide fisheries research, exempted fishing for information collection, other data collection, and analysis to ensure a sound information base for management decisions. - 8.
-Alaska Native Consultation Objective: Incorporate local and traditional knowledge in fishery management and encourage Alaska Native participation and consultation in fishery management. - 9.
-Enforceability Objective: Cooperate and coordinate management and enforcement programs with the Alaska Board of Fish, Alaska Department of Fish and Game, Alaska Fish and Wildlife Protection, the U.S. Coast Guard, NMFS Office for Law Enforcement, International Pacific Halibut Commission, Federal agencies, and other organizations to meet conservation requirements; promote economically healthy and sustainable fisheries and fishing communities;

-and maximize efficiencies in management and enforcement programs through continued consultation, coordination, and cooperation.

-10. Marine Mammal and Seabird Objective: Cooperate and coordinate with the U. S. Fish and Wildlife Service and NMFS for the management and conservation of Arctic marine mammal and seabird species to ensure fisheries management includes conservation of these species in the Arctic.
+Provide fisheries research, exempted fishing for information collection, other data collection, and analysis to ensure a sound information base for management decisions.

+- 8. Alaska Native Consultation Objective: Incorporate local and traditional knowledge in fishery management and encourage Alaska Native participation and consultation in fishery management. - 9.
+Enforceability Objective: Cooperate and coordinate management and enforcement programs with the Alaska Board of Fisheries, Alaska Department of Fish and Game, Division of Alaska Wildlife Troopers, U.S. Coast Guard, NMFS Office for Law Enforcement, International Pacific Halibut Commission, other state and federal agencies, and other organizations to meet conservation requirements; promote economically healthy and sustainable fisheries and fishing communities; and maximize efficiencies in management and enforcement programs through continued consultation, coordination, and cooperation. - 10.
+Marine Mammal and Seabird Objective: Cooperate and coordinate with the U.S. Fish and Wildlife Service and NMFS to protect and conserve Arctic marine mammal and seabird species by avoiding or minimizing, where practicable, impacts from fisheries management on these species in the Arctic Management Area.

-2.2.2 Criteria for Authorizing a Commercial Fishery in the Arctic
+2.2.2 Process and Review Criteria for Authorizing a Commercial Fishery in the Arctic